 Arts lobbying succeeds with Senate Inquiry Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles ICYMI: A wrap of this week’s arts news From Queen's Honours to new cultural precincts in Tassie and conferences and festivals announced, it was a busy but short week for arts news.
 Queen's Birthday Honours 2019 From high-profile actors and established producers to community champions of music and dance, members of the creative industries have been recognised for their contributions to Australian culture.
 A Lesson from Gen X women to Gen Y creatives (locked) From mentorship to resilience, patience and power, Gen X women have learnt to navigate our male-dominated world for change – and Gen Y are listening.
 New $5m cultural precinct opens in central Hobart (locked) Occupying almost an entire city block, the new precinct represents a significant partnership between private developers and DarkLab, a subsidiary of the Museum of Old and New Art.
 (Premium content) Premium content Tamara Winikoff Wednesday 17 June, 2015 Arts activists today are celebrating the success of the call for a Senate Inquiry by ArtsPeak, the confederation of national peak arts organisations.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
-Subscribe Now and join the Australian arts community today Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Image via #freethearts Member login Email address Password Forgot password?
 About the author Tamara Winikoff OAM is Executive Director of the National Association for the Visual Arts (NAVA).